uvrajanshuman/Spring-Core/src/main/java/com/refstash/bean_scope/README.md

 This single instance is stored in a cache of such singleton beans, and all subsequent requests and references for that named bean return the cached instance.

 By default, ApplicationContext eagerly initializes all the Singleton beans during the initialization process.
-This is generally desirable as it helps to detect the configuration issues in early stages.<br>
+This is generally desirable as it helps to detect the configuration issues (like: circular dependencies etc.) in early stages.<br>
 But, when this behaviour is not desirable the **Singleton** beans can be marked for lazy-initialization; and the IOC container will create the bean instance when it is first requested, rather than at startup.<br>
 [Lazy initailization of Singleton beans](../dependency_injection/lazy_initialization/README.md)